This is the complete retail marketing calendar for the year 2023.

 💡FREE RETAIL CALENDAR PDF

-Do you want a free copy of the 2021 marketing calendar as a printable PDF version?
-Simply scroll down to the bottom of the page or click here.
+Do you want a free copy of the 2023 marketing calendar as a printable PDF?

 With customers on the lookout for opportunities to spend their Christmas money and redeem gift cards, January is one of the most attractive months for online shoppers and sellers alike.
 Post-holiday sales attract savvy shoppers with an appetite to consume.
 And this can be a great opportunity to introduce your brand to new customers.